laktak/todd/README.md

 # todd

-*todd* is an interactive console TODO manager with VI key bindings.
+*todd* is an interactive console TODO-list manager with VI key bindings.

 It provides a minimalistic interface with a view on your todo list, following in the spirit of spirit of [ranger](https://ranger.github.io/) and [mutt](http://www.mutt.org/).

 The file format conforms to [todo.txt](https://github.com/todotxt/todo.txt#readme).
 This means you have full control over your data and can choose to store it locally or in the cloud (like Dropbox).
-You can use different applications to access your todos on your desktop or mobile devices.
+You can use different applications to access your tasks on your desktop or mobile devices.

 Thanks to the creator and contributors of [todotxt-machine](https://github.com/AnthonyDiGirolamo/todotxt-machine/tree/04a0306ea30c2645f2474da5830852ccd8e49082) for providing the basis for this project.

 ## Features

-- View your todos in a column formatted list with relative due dates
+- View your tasks in a column formatted list with relative due dates
 - Switch context (only view tasks that you can work on)
 - Sort by due date or priority
 - Search/filter